CaylumH/weather-app/README.md

 # Weather App – CS4084 Mobile App Development Project

-This project is an **Android weather application** developed using Android Studio.
+This group project is an **Android weather application** developed using Android Studio.
 The app allows users to view current weather information, forecasts, and maps for various locations, with the ability to save favourite locations.

 Key features include:
 - View city weather on a map